TracerDS/Roblox-Tutorials/3 - String library.md

 - `string.dump(function [, strip])`<br/><br/>
 Returns a string containing a binary representation (a binary chunk) of the given function, so that a later load on this string returns a copy of the function (but with new upvalues).
 If strip is a true value, the binary representation may not include all debug information about the function, to save space.<br/>
 Functions with upvalues have only their number of upvalues saved.
-When (re)loaded, those upvalues receive fresh instances.
+When (re)loaded, those upvalues receive fresh instances.<br/><br/>
 Examples:
 ```lua
 local function foo()